This season's public program is over

 Situated in a former munitions factory, Het HEM is a new home for contemporary culture.

 Together with today’s visionaries, we develop multidisciplinary art programmes that shed new light on the world around us.
-Central to this is a playful and open approach in both creating and experiencing art.
+Central to this is a playful and open approach to both creating and experiencing art.
 In addition to our exhibition spaces, Het HEM has a living room with a library, a café restaurant with a library and a terrace on the waterfront, and a hi-fi music bar.
-On top of that, Het HEM houses Restaurant Zanini.

 ‘Culture happens in communities.’